Drexel University, Department of Biology

 GRANTS AND AWARDS

-- Urban Coast Institute Faculty Enrichment Grant.
-Using population genetics to inform management of New Jersey fisheries, $5,000.
-Spring 2018.
+- Monmouth University, Urban Coast Institute.
+Faculty Enrichment Grant: Using population genetics to inform management of New Jersey fisheries.
+Spring 2018-present.

 - Summer Institute for Statistical Genetics Scholarship, 2009

 - Marie Curie ITN, Travel Grant, Theory of Speciation Workshop, 2009

 - University of Pennsylvania, Dissertation Completion Fellowship, Fall 2008-Spring 2009

 - Malacological Society of London, Travel Grant, International Society of Littorinid Biology and Evolution, 2008

 - University of Pennsylvania, Dean’s Awards for Distinguished Teaching by Graduate Students, 2007

 - University of Pennsylvania, Binns-Williams Fund for Research, 2005, 2006

 Xuereb, A. Rougemont, Q., Tiffin, P., Xue, H., and M. Phifer-Rixey.
 2021.
 Individual-based eco-evolutionary models for understanding adaptation in changing seas.
 Proc.
 Royal Soc.
 B. https://royalsocietypublishing.org/doi/10.1098/rspb.2021.2006